werwty/dependency-analysis-pypi/README.md

 docker-compose up
 ```

-This docker-compose file currently spins up a instance of dgraph.
-The dgraph UI should be available at http://localhost:8000/
+The dgraph UI is available at http://localhost:8000/

+The jupyter notebook is available at http://127.0.0.1:8888/

 #### Python virtual environment